wierkstudio/ciphereditor/CONTRIBUTING.md

 ## Styleguides

-### Comments
+### General

+- Avoid trailing whitespaces at the ends of lines.
+- Add a single newline character at the end of each file.
-- Capitalize comments (`// Awesome comment` instead of `// awesome comment`)
+- Capitalize comments (“Awesome comment” instead of “awesome comment”).

+### Brand Styleguide

+When referring to “ciphereditor” use this exact spelling (all lowercase and no space between “cipher” and “editor”).

 ### Git Commit Messages

 1. Capitalize the subject line
-2. Use the present tense ("Add feature" instead of "Added feature")
+2. Use the present tense (“Add feature” instead of “Added feature”)
-3. Use the imperative mood ("Move cursor to…" instead of "Moves cursor to…")
+3. Use the imperative mood (“Move cursor to…” instead of “Moves cursor to…”)
 4. Do not end the subject line with a period
 5. Limit the first line to 72 characters or less